Black folks homemade cornbread – Corn is a common ingredient in Southern soul food recipes.

-That’s why it’s to no surprise that there are many variations of cornbread recipes.
+That’s why it’s to no surprise that there are many variations for how to make cornbread.

 One traditional soul food recipe is Southern homemade Black folks skillet cornbread.